kshmir/aimage/README.md

 The `ImageManager` is the most important class in the AImage library.
 It handles downloading images, and it handles caching them on the disk and in memory so they can quickly be retrieved.

+It's recommend that you only initialize the `ImageManager` once and use the same instance everywhere, since a single instances holds your memory cache and creating a new instance would start with a fresh cache.

 ### Basics

 Here is the most basic way to use the `ImageManager`, note that this **cannot** be used from the main UI thread.
 This method is